-Finance income mainly consists of interest income, dividends income, foreign exchange gains, gains on derivatives and gain from remeasurement relating to discontinuing the use of the equity method.
+Finance income mainly consists of interest income, dividend income, gain on valuation of investment securities and foreign exchange gains.
 Interest income is recognized when it occurs using the effective interest method.
 Dividend income is recognized when the Group's right to receive payment is established.

-Finance costs mainly consist of interest expenses, foreign exchange losses, losses on derivatives and loss on valuation of investment securities.
+Finance costs mainly consist of interest expenses, losses on valuation of derivatives and loss on valuation of investment securities.